 How to Speed Up Grass Growth?

-Did you know the popular turf grass, Bermuda grass, can grow as fast as 3 inches a day?
+Did you know the popular turf grass, Bermuda grass, can grow as fast as 3 inches daily?

 You heard it right!
 Choosing high-quality, quick-growing grass seeds will guarantee quicker results.

 - Pre-germinating the seeds in a controlled environment can help achieve quicker germination.